 6. May Have Anticancer Properties

 Lemon peel has been linked to cancer prevention and treatment due to the compounds it contains, such as salvestrol Q40 and limonene.
 D-limonene has been found to increase the death rate of mutated cells and help in the inhibition of cancer cell propagation of gastric cancer in rats (21), (22).
+As these were studies on rodents, human-based studies would be warranted to draw any solid conclusions.

 Despite these studies, the lemon peel should not be considered as a cure for cancer as more research is needed to validate these findings.